codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ### Step 4: Set Community Argo CD resource tracking to `label`
-Set Community Argo CD to track resources using the default `label` method.
+Set Community Argo CD to track resources using the `label` method.
 If both Argo CD instances use the same tracking method, it can result in conflicts when tracking applications with the same name, or when tracking the same resource.

 * In the Argo CD namespace, make sure `argocd-cm.application.resourceTrackingMethod` is either not defined, in which case it defaults to `label`, or if defined, is set to `label`.